 Stuart Pearce is one of England's best known and most loved football icons.
-An electrician by trade, Stuart started his playing career at mom-league Wealdstone.
+An electrician by trade, Stuart started his playing career at non-league Wealdstone.
 He signed for Coventry at the age of twenty-one and quickly established himself as a tough but fair left back with a lethal left foot.

 After two years at Coventry Stuart Pearce moved to Nottingham Forest where he spent twelve years, eleven as club captain.
 Stuart's loyalty, commitment and dedication to the club led fans to affectionately nickname him Psycho.